 You can never go wrong with potatoes – they’re inexpensive, nutritious, filling and of course, delicious.
 These oven roasted potatoes are easy to make, yet full of savory flavors.

-Cut baby potatoes in half, then toss them in a mixture of olive oil, Italian seasoning, garlic, parmesan cheese, salt and pepper.
+Cut the potatoes in half, then toss them in a mixture of olive oil, Italian seasoning, garlic, parmesan cheese, salt and pepper.
 Place the potatoes in a single layer on a sheet pan.
 Roast the potatoes until they’re golden brown and tender, which takes about 35-40 minutes.
 Sprinkle fresh parsley over the finished dish, then serve and enjoy.

 Whole potatoes on a sheet pan.